 user@switch# set system ports auxiliary port-type mini-usb

-Do not use the Delete system ports auxiliary port-type command to delete the port-type configuration.
-Always use set system ports auxiliary port-type type command to change the active management console port type.
+Do not use the delete system ports auxiliary port-type command to delete the port-type configuration.
+Always use the set system ports auxiliary port-type type command to change the active management console port type.